tinuzz/wp-plugin-trackserver/readme.txt

 downloaded from outside Wordpress.
 Requests for downloading tracks need to have a cryptographic signature that only Wordpress can generate.

-= What GPX namespaces are supported for GPX import (via HTTP POST)? = Only http://www.topografix.com/GPX/1/1 at the moment.
+= What GPX namespaces are supported for GPX import (via HTTP POST or upload via backend)? = Only http://www.topografix.com/GPX/1/1 at the moment.

 = Is it free? =